PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 Unless your prices change often…

-Selling in highly competitive markets tends to call for adjusting prices more frequently.
-Under certain circumstances you may need to display discounted prices next to original prices, to entice potential customers to take advantage of savings.
+Selling in highly competitive markets tends to require adjusting prices more frequently.
+Under certain circumstances, you may need to display discounted prices next to original prices to entice potential customers to take advantage of savings.

-If you run sales, promotions, or special offers frequently, you’ll probably need to set and reset prices often.
-If those offers take place at random, or if you have to manually calculate prices precisely, adjusting your prices may be taking up a significant amount of your time.
+If you frequently run sales, promotions, or special offers, you’ll probably need to set and reset prices often.
+If those offers occur randomly or you have to calculate prices precisely manually, adjusting your prices may take up a significant amount of your time.

 PIM can be set to do all of these automatically.

-So, if everything above leads to you to believe you don’t need a PIM and your products have stable prices, then a PIM probably isn’t going to help you do business.
+So, if everything above leads you to believe you don’t need a PIM and your products have stable prices, then a PIM probably won’t help you do business.

 Unless your product content comes from multiple internal sources…